henriquecastror/open-code-community/content/post/2021-05-18 Hedge Ratio/index.md

 Estimating optimal hedging ratios based on risk measures (see, Chan (2019)).

 - The risk manager's role is to mitigate the volatility by hedging the underlying asset or avoiding the deviation from the expected value.
-- There are a few risk metrics to measure the uncertainty in the futures contracts. @Chan2019 created a package that computes 26 financial risk measures.
+- There are a few risk metrics to measure the uncertainty in the futures contracts.
+Chan (2019) created a package that computes 26 financial risk measures.
 Thus, we applied the function to our example (soybean hedging).

 We use the Soybean Future contract (F) for hedging the Spot price (S).